-Gunjaman Singh Hospital (GSH), a non-profit Community Hospital, established by Gunja Man Singh Memorial Trust, at Pithuwa in eastern Chitwan and solely dedicated to service of local people in the region.
+Gunjaman Hospital (GHC), a non-profit Community Hospital, established by Gunjaman Singh Memorial Trust, at Pithuwa in eastern Chitwan and solely dedicated to the service of local people in the region.
 The hospital was handed over to Human Development Community Services (HDCS) in 2018 by the Gunjaman Singh Memorial Trust.
 Hospital has been imparting medical services to the local people of remote villages of Chitwan and Makawanpur Districts with stark lacuna of hospital services.
 Against the backdrop of the long felt general lacuna of medical services for needy people in the region, the hospital has been able to fill little in the gap of such services.
 The aim is to provide a comprehensive health program (preventive, curative, and rehabilitation), aimed at reaching target groups, in particular focusing on deprived groups, marginalized people including Chepang, Dalit, Janajati, Tharu, Madhesis, women, and children with the financial constraints.